Welcome to the Strip Mining Era of OSS Security

 TLDR

-• LLM-powered scanners are hitting OSS projects at 10x historical vulnerability submission rates, forcing maintainers into permanent reactive security mode.
+• LLM-powered scanners are hitting OSS projects like Metabase at 10x historical volume, forcing immediate reactive patching as a new baseline.

 Key Takeaways

-• Metabase went from 10 security submissions/month to 10/week starting January 2026, with higher signal-to-noise ratio and markdown reports that read as LLM-generated.
+• Metabase went from ~10 security submissions/month to ~10/week starting January 2026, with higher legitimacy and markdown-formatted, LLM-style reports.

-• OSS users should treat every dependency as having an undisclosed vulnerability this quarter: pin deps, enforce least privilege, invest in observability, and budget for frequent upgrades.
+• OSS users should pin dependencies, practice defense-in-depth, enforce least privilege, and budget for far more frequent upgrades this year.

 Hacker News Comment Review